 You can probably get away with nine months before changing but I recommend six months.
 You will see a positive change in your chameleon’s mood whenever you replace the bulb.

-Grow lights are bright LED lights placed alongside the basking and UVB lights on top of the cage.
+Full spectrum lights are bright LED lights placed alongside the basking and UVB lights on top of the cage.

 Where Should The Lights Be Placed in a chameleon’s cage?

 - Basking Light – The basking light should be placed in one corner of the cage.
 It should be outside the enclosure so your chameleon cannot burn themselves on it.
-If you have a screen cage, the best cage in my opinion, you can simply place the light on the mesh above a perch approximately 8 to 10 inches away from it.
+If you have a screen cage, the best cage in my opinion, you can simply place the light on the mesh above a perch approximately 10 or 12 inches away from it.
 This will enable your chameleon to get warm enough but not too hot so that it burns itself.
 If you have a glass enclosure you can do the same but only if the top of the cage is mesh.
 Do not place directly onto the glass as the enclosure will overheat creating an oven-like effect in the enclosure.

 - UVB Light – I’m going to work on the assumption you got the strip light version of the UVB bulb.
 Really they are the best solution.
 Simply lay it flat on top of the enclosure and this will provide enough of a spectrum for your chameleon to get the UVB it needs.
 UVB light cannot penetrate glass so only do this if you have a screen cage or the top of your glass enclosure is mesh.